Forsyth County teen football star suffers embolism; to be honored at game

-A star high school football player at Denmark High School in Forsyth County has died.
+A star high school football player at Denmark High School in Forsyth County has reportedly been declared brain-dead.

 According to a GoFundMe account for the family, 17-year-old Finley Kruchten suffered a cardiac arrest due to a massive pulmonary embolism on the morning of Oct.
-1 while at school.
+1. The incident reportedly began in a locker room at the high school.

 He was initially transported to Northside Hospital Forsyth and then transferred to Northside Gwinnett.
 The clot was removed and he was in the intensive care unit when he passed away on Oct.
 9, according to a GoFundMe representative.